How to find a Literary Agent for historical fiction

 Which agent?
 This is a whole new research subject all of its own.
 Agents are not all equal.
 Some sell better than others.
 Some sell historical fiction better than others.
 Most will have specific interests within historical fiction – they will enjoy one kind of novel, but not another.
 Some agents are actively looking for new clients.
 Others are open to new clients but not searching.
 Others do not want to increase their client list.
 So how do you find out which agent is which?

 The short answer is by research.
 You can find out about literary agents online from a host of different writing sites, and from industry sites such as Publishers Market Place.
 The Historical Novel Society can help at this stage too.
-Download our introductory list, ’24 Agents’.
-Sign up to our ‘agent alert’ newsletter and we will let you know when we interview an agent, book an agent for a talk, or hear of a debut deal.
+You can download our introductory list, ’24 Agents Who Sell Historical Fiction’ by signing up to our Agent Newsletter – and we can then let you know whenever we interview an agent, book an agent for a talk, or hear of a debut deal.
 At conferences (and some chapter events) you will have the chance to meet agents specifically interested in historical fiction.